 Recent publications have recommended that educational institutions and schools embrace creative business solutions to achieve operations savings and funnel more dollars towards stellar academic programs for our students.
 Modern eProcurement solutions with expense reporting will eliminate business process inefficiencies and help educators to buy from preferred vendors and receive pre-eapproval for expenses, generating dramatic cost savings.

-While an eProcurement solution for managing requisitions, purchase orders, invoices, expense reports and contracts is by no means a cure-all for our education system’s financial woes, it will provide quantifiable cost-saving results.
+While a purchase order software solution for managing requisitions, purchase orders, invoices, expense reports and contracts is by no means a cure-all for our education system’s financial woes, it will provide quantifiable cost-saving results.
 These savings can then be invested in developing new academic programs or in hiring new teachers: initiatives that directly benefit students.

 To jump-start improving your school’s purchasing process, we’ll summarize 10 key steps that educational institutions can take with an e-procurement solution.

 Step 1: Review and Eliminate Current Inefficiencies in the Procurement Process.

 Out with the old and in with the new!
 Before implementing a new solution, it is important for schools to review their current procurement system to root out antiquated processes, including any convoluted approval paths.
 Our white paper takes a look at NYC public schools’ complex approval process as an example of how public schools are ripe for change.

 Step 2: Utilize Automated Approval Workflows.